njs-guy/keysmith-rs/README.md

 # Keysmith

-Create keys/ids for data with Rust.
+Create keys or ids for data with Rust.

 ***NOTICE***